KhronosGroup/Vulkan-Hpp/docs/Building.md

 ### Formatting

-If a `clang-format` executable is found by CMake, the define `CLANG_FORMAT_EXECUTABLE` is set accordingly.
+If a `clang-format` executable is found by CMake, the variable `CLANG_FORMAT_EXECUTABLE` is set accordingly.
 In that case, the generated headers are formatted using the `.clang-format` file located in the root directory of this project; otherwise, the formatting is left as hard-coded in the generator.

 Use `clang-format` version 21.1.0 to format the generated files.